 The naturally-occurring soil underlying the landfilled material on-site is made of a fine silt clay with low permeability.
 The clay has prevented the leachate from migrating into deeper layers of soils below the landfill.
 Containment walls made of a concrete-like material are buried deep underground around the outside edges of each mound to provide extra protection against leachate migrating vertically away from the mounds.
 On the interior side of the containment walls are trenches that contain perforated pipes.
 The pipes are approximately 2 feet below groundwater level, which allows the leachate to drain from the mounds towards the pipes.
 The piping is connected to pumping stations which in turn pump the leachate to the treatment plant.

 At the treatment plant, the leachate undergoes a series of physical and chemical processes to separate harmful materials from clean water.
-Since the Leachate Treatment Plant was updated in 1994, it has the capacity to treat 200,000 gallons of leachate every day.
+The Leachate Treatment Plant was updated in 1994, and it currently treats about 300,000 gallons of leachate per day.
 First, the leachate is treated biologically with anaerobic bacteria that break down any remaining organic matter.
 Then, sodium hydroxide and aluminum sulfate are added to the leachate to transform any soluble metals into their non-soluble (solid) form.
 The mixture of solids and liquid is then sent to a clarifier and left to settle to allow collection and removal of the solids.
 The solids are dewatered and compressed into sludge cakes that can be transported to other facilities in New York City for further treatment.
 The remaining liquid is filtered through sand, which captures any remaining solids, before being discharged into the Arthur Kill.
 Clean water that is discharged to the Arthur Kill is tested to ensure that it meets the discharge limits set by New York State Department of Environmental Conservation.